joinpursuit/Pursuit-Core-Web/react_2/redux_2/README.md

 - `index.js`

-# 3. `store/` and `index.js`
+## `store/` and `index.js`

-While we could create our store inside of `index.js`, it's nicer to create it in advance and import it - it just looks better, especially because now we're wrapping our `App` with `BrowserRouter` *and* `Provider`.
+While we could create our store inside of `index.js`, it's nicer to create it in advance and import it - it looks nice, especially because now we're wrapping our `App` with `BrowserRouter` *and* `Provider`.
+It also future-proofs our app as it gets more complex - we don't want a bloated `index` file that obscures how our app initializes.
 Inside of our `store` index file, you can see us importing the root reducer, creating a store, and then immediately exporting:

 ```js
 import { createStore } from "redux";